mamedev/mame/docs/source/commandline/commandline-all.rst

 **\-natural**

 	Allows user to specify whether or not to use a natural keyboard or not.
 This allows you to start your system in a 'native' mode, depending on your region, allowing compatability for non-"QWERTY" style keyboards.
 The default is OFF (*-nonatural*)

+	In "emulated keyboard" mode (the default mode), MAME translates pressing/releasing host keys/buttons to emulated keystrokes.
+When you press/release a key/button mapped to an emulated key, MAME presses/releases the emulated key.

+	In "natural keyboard" mode, MAME attempts to translate characters to keystrokes.
+The OS translates keystrokes to characters (similarly when you type into a text editor), and MAME attempts to translate these characters to emulated keystrokes.

+	**There are a number of unavoidable limitations in "natural keyboard" mode:**

+	* The emulated system driver and/or keyboard device or has to support it.
+	* The selected keyboard *must* match the keyboard layout selected in the emulated OS!
+	* Keystrokes that don't produce characters can't be translated. (e.g. pressing a modifier on its own such as **shift**, **ctrl**, or **alt**)
+	* Holding a key until the character repeats will cause the emulated key to be pressed repeatedly as opposed to being held down.
+	* Dead key sequences are cumbersome to use at best.
+	* It won't work at all if IME edit is involved. (e.g. for Chinese/Japanese/Korean)

 .. _mame-commandline-joystickcontradictory: